KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Settings --> Database Migration...`

-    Launch tool to migrate the digiKam databases from SQLite to MySQL or vice versa.
+    Launch tool to migrate the digiKam databases from SQLite to MariaDB or vice versa.

     Find more information about the databases and database migration in the :ref:`digiKam databases <database_settings>` section.